 This is the Bow River.

 The Bow River and myself have a touchy relationship.
 Its easy to sit here and type about what should or shouldn’t work on the Bow; about the monstrous steelhead-strain rainbows that will take you deep into your backing and give you the fight of a lifetime; or those sneaky, wary, edge dwelling browns that can sometimes be downright scary in size.
 Those things you can find elsewhere, on social media, or guides that have the Bow River formula figured out to a science.
 It’s all well and known that this is a river that has unmatched trout fishing.
-Which is what makes it maddening when I still come back from the river empty handed, more often then not.
+Which is what makes it maddening when I still come back from the river empty handed so often.

 Most the time, I feel like I’m fighting a loosing battle before I even cast.
 I just know that my decimated fly box, my battered ungainly leaders that I cant afford to buy more of, and my fly line and reel that hasn’t been cleaned regularly and maintained like a fine sports car don’t give me a great shot at catching these seasoned trout.
 The places I want to fish seem to far way.
 The water is fast and its hard to get a good drift.
 I went years of fishing like this on the Bow (which runs behind my house) and never caught a single fish; before one day, in the most random and unassuming of spots, my strike indicator dipped below the surface and I felt the tug of a large rainbow on the end of my line.
 It was a beautiful 16″ rainbow which was the biggest fish I had ever caught to that point in my life.
 And so began my resolve to figure this river out.

 Since then, I have caught plenty more of these big beautiful fish, although not as many as I’d like to admit.
 I definitely haven’t figured it out.
-I’ve just learned to get lucky more often.
-But the fish are always beautiful.
-And they are tough to catch.
-And that’s why I keep trying to go get em… If anything, the Bow River has made me humble; and until you are that, you wont catch many fish in this river.
+If anything, the Bow River has made me humble; and until you are that, you wont catch many fish in this river.
 But I do urge you to go and try; the rewards will be worth it.

 There are a few key things that will help you catch fish on the Bow.
 First, good presentation is the most crucial; long leaders, straight lines, and drag free drifts will give you the best chance.
-Secondly, nymphs usually give you the best chance of catching fish; if in doubt, fish a bead head prince, a stonefly, some sort of mayfly pattern, or a san juan worm (thin red worm), and make sure you get them deep.
+Secondly, nymphs are the most consistent method to catch fish; if in doubt, fish a bead head prince, a stonefly, some sort of mayfly pattern, or a san juan worm (thin red worm), and make sure you get them deep.
 They are consistent producers and will usually give you the best chance of catching fish, even if fish are rising.
 Lastly, fish the water that you wouldn’t expect trout.
 Often times the flat unassuming sections and subtle banks will produce far better then the big, beautiful pools.
 20″ fish can be taken in a foot of water sometimes and all parts of this river have fish.

 There are many good spots to access the Bow near Canmore, and Calgary.
 South of Calgary there are several highways that cross the river and boat launches that will give you access.
-The upper Bow from Canmore to the Ghost reservoir has good fishing primarily for Brown trout.
-Below Calgary is where you will find the largest Rainbows.
+The Bow below Calgary is where you will find the large Rainbows that this river is famous for.

 The Bow is subject to spring run-, off, and is usually murky and un-fishable until early to mid June.
 A good rule of thumb this time of year is to fish below the surface unless you see rising fish.
 Fish the large, deep wintering pools, and use split-shot to get your Fly down the the bottom.
 Fish deep and cover the water slowly, and you should have good success.